 Starting in 2011, a full-color Annual was added to showcase the work of the Design Award winners and other significant news from around the state.
 The 7.5" x 10", coffee table size is distinctive and is a frequent sight at design firms, municipal land use offices, and other locations when it is released each spring.

 In November of 2021, the chapter decided to retire The Connecticut Landscape Architect as a standalone publication after three decades of impactful news, articles, and analysis.
 Fortunately , this content will continue to be included as part of our upgraded Annual offering which will now be published twice per year as Connecticut Landscape Architecture.

 Back issues in PDF flipbook format can be viewed and downloaded from the bookshelves below.
-On mobile devices, you will need to browse our web collections for CTLA or the Annual for best performance.
+On mobile devices, you will need to browse our web collections for CLA Biannual, CTLA Archive, or Annual Archive for best performance.

 We welcome advertising support from green industry manufacturers and suppliers of products and services.
 Learn more about advertising rates and options.
-See the list of advertisers from our Fall 2022 edition.
+See the list of advertisers from our Spring 2023 edition.